-The overall microbiological results show high levels of E. coli which is an indication of cattle and human impacts within the study area.
+The overall microbiological results show high levels of E. coli, possibly indicating cattle and human impacts within the study area.

 Additional samples taken in February 2013 at points KSA01- KSA09 show good chemical and physical water quality with some exceedances in iron and manganese concentrations, but the bacteriological quality at the time of sampling was generally poor.